-In February 1994, the Company's Board of Directors adopted the Non-employee Directors' Stock Option Plan under which options to purchase up to 200,000 shares of the Company's common stock at fair market value may be granted to the Company's non-employee directors.
-During the year ended December 31, 1996, options to purchase a total of 60,000 shares were granted to non-employee directors of the Company at an exercise price ranging from \$10.13 to \$17.50 per share.
-As of December 31, 1996, options on 6,000 shares had been exercised and options to purchase 81,000 shares were exercisable.
+In February 1994, the Company's Board of Directors adopted the Non-employee Directors' Stock Option Plan under which options to purchase up to 200,000 shares of the Company's common stock at the then fair market value may be granted to the Company's non-employee directors.
+No options were granted to non-employee directors during 1997.
+As of December 31, 1997, options on 6,000 shares had been exercised and options to purchase 110,000 shares were exercisable.